youngerheart/daterangepicker/README.md

         custom: 'customStr' // such as: '自定义'
       };

-      /* support for dimension in terminal(developing) */
+      /* support for dimension in single(developing) */
       config.dimension = {
-        el: shortcutsEl, // default: null
+        el: dimensionEl, // default: null
-        btns: ['days', ...] // sort and which btn will be shown,
+        btns: ['day', ...] // sort and which btn will be shown,
-        // default and only those option ['days', 'weeks', 'months'] }
+        // default and only those option ['day', 'week', 'month'] }
       // only support chinese, english and japanese, you can give me a PR for your language.
       // in src/lang.js
       {
-        days: 'daysStr', // such as: '日'
+        day: 'dayStr', // such as: '日'
-        weeks: 'weeksStr', // such as: '周'
+        week: 'weekStr', // such as: '周'
-        months: 'monthsStr' // such as: '月'
+        month: 'monthStr' // such as: '月'
       };